hXtreme/tasks3/README.rst

 Shell Integration
 =================

-tasks3 supports shell integration for bash and zsh, tasks3 will automatically run ``tasks3 show -o oneline`` when you ``cd`` into a directory to show the tasks in that directory.
+tasks3 supports shell integration for bash, zsh, and fish; tasks3 will automatically run ``tasks3 show -o oneline`` when you ``cd`` into a directory to show the tasks in that directory.